AmieAtWebDev/AmieAtWebDev/README.md

-- 🔭 I’m currently working on Shopify Projects
+- 🔭 I’m currently working on Shopify projects
 - 🌱 I’m currently learning Javascript
 - 💬 Ask me about Shopify store setups
 - 📫 How to reach me: ...